tyjhart/flowanalyzer/Install/README.md

 ### Reboot

 It's important to reboot so that we're sure the services were registered and start correctly:
 ```
 sudo reboot
 ```

 Once the Ubuntu instance comes back up verify that the services have started:
 ```
 systemctl status elasticsearch
 systemctl status netflow_v5
 systemctl status netflow_v9
 systemctl status ipfix
+systemctl status sflow
 systemctl status kibana
 ```

 # Configure Devices

-Configure your devices to send Netflow and IPFIX data to the Flow Analyzer collector.
+Configure your devices to send Netflow, IPFIX, and sFlow data to the Flow Analyzer collector.
 Consult your vendor's documentation for configuring Netflow v5, Netflow v9, and IPFIX.
 Also see the [Flow Management blog](http://www.manitonetworks.com/flow-management/) at manitonetworks.com for instructions on configuring Cisco, Ubiquiti, Mikrotik, and other platforms.

 * [Ubiquiti IPFIX](http://www.manitonetworks.com/flow-management/2016/7/1/ubiquiti-ipfix-configuration)